Trisha Illana Nayanthara

 Trisha Illana Nayanthara is a 2015 Indian Tamil language sex comedy film written and directed by Adhik Ravichandran, in his directorial debut.
 The film stars G. V. Prakash Kumar, Anandhi and Manisha Yadav, with VTV Ganesh and Simran portraying supporting roles.
 The film was released on 17 September 2015.

 Plot

-While travelling by train, Jeeva tells the ticket collector why he left his home and is travelling to Kumbakonam.
+Jeeva recounts to a ticket collector why he left home and is travelling to Kumbakonam.